banghuazhao/swiftcomp-flutter/README.md

 2. **Input Parameters:** Enter the necessary parameters for your composite material.
 3. **Calculate:** Press the calculate button to obtain results.
 4. **View Results:** The app provides detailed information on the composite's properties.
+5. **Chat:** A built-in AI expert chat feature is currently under development.

+## Contributing
+Contributions are welcome!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.

+## License
+SwiftComp-flutter is released under the MIT License.
+See [LICENSE](LICENSE) for details.